-Design principles are developed with the intent of being applied throughout the gateway area regardless of the land use in question.
+Design principles are developed with the intent of being applied throughout the gateway and corridor area regardless of the land use in question.

-Gateways are special places within a city that help define the quality and character of the community.
-The elements that comprise a gateway shall be treated in a manner that calls attention to the fact that one has entered into the community.
+Gateways and corridors are special places within a city that help define the quality and character of the community.
+The elements that comprise a gateway or corridor shall be treated in a manner that calls attention to the fact that one has entered into the community.
 The following elements shall be addressed:

-- ➤ Gateways shall be devoid of freestanding signs.
+- Gateways and corridors shall be devoid of freestanding signs.
 Pre-existing freestanding signs will be subject to removal at the time of any new development, redevelopment, or major rehabilitation on the site.
-Exemptions include approved directional or community information signage as approved by the City. - > Business signage not placed on buildings shall be integrated into the landscaping/ streetscaping of the subject property. - Permanent signage within a gateway shall be standardized in a manner that creates a consistent look within the gateway in question. - > The surface of pedestrian walkways within intersections shall be accentuated with a unique character. - A consistent streetscape lighting scheme shall be used. - ➤ Where applicable (as determined by the City), sidewalks shall be separated from the roadway through the use of planter strips (to be no less than 30 inches wide). - ➤ When applicable (as determined by the City), trees of no less than two inches in diameter shall be planted within planter strips at a spacing that creates the appearance of a continuous canopy at tree maturation.
+Exemptions include approved directional or community information signage as approved by the City. - Business signage not placed on buildings shall be integrated into the landscaping/ streetscaping of the subject property. - Permanent wayfinding, historic, and/or interpretive -signage within a gateway or corridor shall be standardized in a manner that creates a consistent look within the gateway or corridor in question. - The surface of pedestrian walkways within intersections shall be accentuated with a unique character. - Bike lanes shall be incorporated into the public right -of -way where feasible as determined by the City. - A consistent iconic streetscape--lighting scheme shall be used. - Appropriate IRobust landscapeing must be provided as a transition to properties adjacent to the public right of way- (e.g. trees, shrubs, rockeries)shall be provided. - Where applicable (as determined by the City), sSidewalks shall be separated from the roadway through the use of planter strips (minimum 4-feet wide), 6-foot diameter tree wells or, or if feasible, raingardens/bioswales, (to be no less than 30 inches wide). - When applicable (as determined by the City), Street trees of no less than two inches in diameter shall be planted within planter strips or tree wells at a spacing that creates the appearance of a continuous canopy at tree maturation.
+Street trees must be replaced (with an appropriate species) if they are removed due to a hazardous condition or other reasons that are first verified by a certified arborist.